edvin/fxlauncher/README.md

 by comparing a timestamp in the manifest.
 Specifying `--accept-downgrades=true` as the last argument to CreateManifest will allow you to make sure that the version you have published will always be used by your clients even if they have a newer version installed.
 This option is also available in the Gradle plugin as `acceptDowngrades`.

+## Mutex

+Starting with version 1.0.15, FXLauncher can ensure that only a single instance of your app will run.
+Specifying `--mutex=MyAppMutexName` ensures a single instance only.

+This parameter can be overridden adhoc.
+(See above.)
+An empty value is equivalent to no mutex ( `--mutex=` ).

+A lock is aquired by that name, by the first instance to run, and removed when that instance exits.
+If subsequent instances are attempted, they will fail to aquire a lock and exit silently (with log-entry) as soon as they have loaded their manifest.

+The lock is per-user on a shared system, allowing each user to run a single instance each.

+This app mutex implementation uses [JUnique](https://github.com/terjedahl/junique) under the hood.
+Regarding choice of mutex name:
+ > To avoid potential conflicts, it is advisable to choose a fully qualifying lock ID for each application using JUnique.
+Using a generic ID, such "notepad", "chat" or "myapp", is not a good idea.
+Better to use something like "myName.myAppName", and even better it's to pick your application main class full name as the JUnique lock ID.

 ## A slimmer alternative